High School Summer Internship Outdoor Leader

 Community Engagement Track

-Interns in this track will collaborate with the Community Programs and Neighborhood Engagement teams to facilitate outdoor adventure programming.
+Interns in this track will collaborate with the Community Programs and Community Engagement teams to facilitate outdoor adventure programming and engage with the UEC community.
 Activities include:

-- Assisting with canoeing biking and urban adventure activities
+- Assisting with canoeing biking and other urban adventure activities

 - Learning skills in customer service group management curriculum development and community engagement